Kali Linux

 Kali Linux is a Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by Offensive Security.
 The software is based on the testing branch of the Debian Linux Distribution: most packages Kali uses are imported from the Debian repositories.
 Kali Linux has gained popularity in the cybersecurity community due to its comprehensive set of tools designed for penetration testing, vulnerability analysis, and reverse engineering.

 It was developed by Mati Aharoni and Devon Kearns of Offensive Security through the rewrite of BackTrack, their previous information security testing Linux distribution based on Knoppix.

 Kali Linux was featured in multiple episodes of the TV series Mr. Robot.

 Version history

 The first version, 1.0.0 "moto", was released in March 2013.

 With version 2019.4 in November 2019, the default user interface was switched from GNOME to Xfce, with a GNOME version still available.
 However the preinstalled terminal emulator is QTerminal from the LXQt desktop environment, instead of xfce4-terminal.

 With version 2020.3 in August 2020, the default shell was switched from Bash to ZSH, with Bash remaining as an option.

+Since version 2023.1, the KDE Plasma version uses Wayland.

 With version 2024.4 in December 2024, version 6.11 of the Linux kernel is introduced, official support for 32-bit images is dropped, and DSA keys are deprecated for OpenSSH.

+With version 2025.1 in March 2025, Kali Linux introduced a 2025 annual theme refresh with updated boot menu, login screen, and desktop wallpapers.
+The release added KDE Plasma 6.2 and Xfce 4.20 desktop environments.
+Raspberry Pi support was enhanced with a new kernel based on version 6.6.74 and the same raspi-firmware package as Raspberry Pi OS, adding full support for the Raspberry Pi 5.
+The NetHunter app received a new CAN Arsenal tab for car hacking capabilities.

+With version 2025.2 in June 2025, the Kali menu was reorganised to follow the MITRE ATT&CK framework structure, making tool navigation more intuitive for both red teams and blue teams.
+The release also included a major upgrade to BloodHound Community Edition with a full set of ingestors, GNOME 48 and KDE Plasma 6.3 updates, and 13 new tools.
+NetHunter gained Smartwatch Wi-Fi injection capabilities on the TicWatch Pro 3.